Bootstragram/zealit/README.md

         - `fn(err)`: calls `fn` function with the ReferenceError as argument in place of throw ReferenceError
         - `false`:  throw ReferenceError (default behavior)
         - `true`: doesn't throw ReferenceError
+    - `disable` &lt;boolean> If `true`, `zealit` does nothing.
+If provided, this local option will take precedence over the global option.

 ### zealit.option
 Object to expose global options, applies to all _zealed_ objects.